determined-ai/determined/docs/reference/reference-deploy/config/master-config-reference.rst

          -  ``workspace``: Use the workspace name of the project (if no workspace, nothing is passed to workload manager).

-         -  ``label[:prefix]``: Use the value from the experiment configuration labels list (if no matching labels, nothing is passed to workload manager).
-If a label begins with prefix, remove it and use the remainder as the value for the WCKey/Project.
-If multiple values begin with prefix, the values are concatenated together with a comma (,) separator on Slurm or underscore (_) with PBS.
-If the prefix is not specified or empty, all labels will be matched (and therefore concatenated).
+         -  ``label`` [:``prefix``]: Use the value from the experiment configuration tags list (if no matching tags, nothing is passed to workload manager).
+If a tag begins with the specified ``prefix``, remove the prefix and use the remainder as the value for the WCKey/Project.
+If multiple tag values begin with ``prefix``, the remainders are concatenated with a comma (,) separator on Slurm or underscore (_) with PBS.
+If a ``prefix`` is not specified or empty, all tags will be matched (and therefore concatenated).
+Workload managers do not generally support multiple WCKey/Project values so it is recommended that ``prefix`` is configured to match a single label to enable use of the workload manager reporting tools that summarize usage by each WCKey/Project value.

 -  ``resource_pools``: A list of resource pools.
 A resource pool is a collection of identical computational resources.
 Users can specify which resource pool a job should be assigned to when